 Symbols from the added projects are visible from the primary one, but not vice versa.

-Make sure that one of the options Open project in a new window or Confirm window to open project in in the System Settings page of the Settings dialog is selected.
+Make sure that one of the options Open project in a new window or Confirm window to open project in in the System Settings page of the Settings/Preferences dialog is selected.

 Opening multiple projects